-In 2015, he founded and directed the Center for Development Data—a hub dedicated to fostering methodological innovation and strengthening countries’ capacity in household and farm surveys.
-The Center hosts the 50x2030: Data Smart Agriculture program, a multi-partner initiative aimed at closing data gaps in agriculture.
+In 2015, Gero founded and directed the Center for Development Data, a Rome-based hub that fosters methodological innovation and strengthens countries’ capacity in the collection, analysis, and dissemination of socio-economic data.
+The Center also hosts the Partnership for Capacity Development on Welfare Analysis – a collaboration with several Italian institutions and regional training centers in Africa – as well as the 50x2030: Data Smart Agriculture program, a multi-partner initiative aimed at closing data gaps in agriculture.

 Gero holds a Ph.D. in Agricultural and Resource Economics from the University of California at Berkeley.